KABoissonneault/KingmakerBugfixes/README.md

 - "Magic Vestment, Shield" gives Shield Enhancer AC instead of Shield AC
 - Fixed Freedom of Movement's Immunity to Grapple
 - Fixed Rogue "Double Debilitation" not applying two Debilitating Injuries
+- Fixed Hampering Injury debuff icon to match the active
 - Fixed Kineticist "Deadly Earth: Metal" (and Rare Metal) having half the damage scaling it should have
-- Fixed Raise Dead not draining 2 levels on difficulty Core and above (turn Enemy Stats Adjustment down to disable, like in Wrath)
+- Fixed Raise Dead not draining 2 levels on difficulty Core and above (turn Enemy Stats Adjustment down to to Normal or less to disable, like in Wrath)
+- Fixed Breath of Life not giving 1 temporary negative level when resurrected (turn Enemy Stats Adjustment down to to Normal or less to disable, like in Wrath)

 #### Feat & Traits